munrocket/fixed-point/README.md

 - [x] add benchmark
 - [ ] add precision conversion: x.xxxxxxxx BTC in xx.xx $
 - [ ] add build with BigInt polyfill

+### Motivation
+This library was inspired by conversion in decimal-proposal, also by Yaffle PR in extra-bigint